Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Concentration estimates

-We are firstly interested in finding out the concentration of $L_{n,t}f(x)$ around its expected value $L_tf(x)$, for $x \in M$ being either an interior point or an LCDD border point.
+We are firstly interested in finding out the concentration of $L_{n,t}f(x)$ around its expected value $L_tf(x)$, for $x \in M$ being either an interior point, an LCDD border point, or a cusp.
 This is given by the following result.